Student Support Services » Wellness Center

 Wellness Center Referral Form

-To make an appointment with a counselor, students need to submit the following confidential form.
+To make an appointment with a the Social Worker, students need to submit the following confidential form.
 Parents, staff and students may also refer a student using this form.

 Faring Well From Home - the Virtual Wellness Center